RomeshAbeyawardena/Weather-App/Readme.md

   }
 }`

-In the WeatherApp.Client directory open Powershell and run the follwing command
+In the WeatherApp.Client directory open Powershell and run the following command

 `dotnet ef database update`